Gestational Surrogate Compensation at West Coast Surrogacy

 Is surrogate compensation taxable?

 If you receive a 1099-MISC form for your surrogate compensation, you must report it to the Internal Revenue Service and claim it as income on your taxes.
-This form should be provided by your intended parents, surrogacy agency, or escrow service.
 If you don’t receive the form, it may be because your surrogacy contract has an established policy of not issuing federal taxation forms, but this does not exempt you from having to pay taxes on your compensation.
-For any questions about your taxation requirements and responsibilities as a surrogate, contact West Coast Surrogacy to speak with one of our representatives.
+For any questions about your taxation requirements and responsibilities as a surrogate, speak with your tax advisor.

 How often and when do surrogates receive their compensation?

 You can expect to receive your initial base compensation once the pregnancy’s been confirmed with a heartbeat, after about six weeks.
 Typically, base compensation is paid out every month.
 At West Coast Surrogacy, your various fees and allowances will be paid in different frequencies, including a one-time $3,000 bonus upon contract signing.
-You’ll also receive non-accountable allowance payments every 12 weeks.
+You’ll also receive non-accountable allowance payments of $1,000 per trimester.
 You’ll be paid for other allowances and insurance premium reimbursements every month.
 If you have any questions regarding surrogate compensation and benefits packages, please contact West Coast Surrogacy.

 Are there any expenses that surrogates need to cover themselves?